 Class Certification Win in Experian FCRA Lawsuit

-On October 1, 2019, the U.S. District Court for the Central District of California granted class certification of a class of more than 100,000 consumers who had delinquent loan accounts improperly remain on their credit reports in violation of the Fair Credit Reporting Act (FCRA).
+On October 1, 2019, the U.S. District Court for the Central District of California granted class certification to a class of potentially more than 100,000 consumers who had delinquent loan accounts improperly remain on their credit reports in violation of the Fair Credit Reporting Act (FCRA).